Sylheti language: Geographical distribution

+A map showing the distribution of Sylheti speakers in Bangladesh.

 Sylheti is the primary language of the Sylhet Division in north-eastern Bangladesh, with its concentration mostly in the districts of Sylhet, Moulvibazar, eastern Sunamganj and north-eastern Habiganj.
 Recent findings assert that the local dialect spoken in much of the Habiganj district differs quite significantly from Sylheti.
+According to dialectal studies, the dialects spoken in Habiganj and Sunamganj districts are phonologically and grammatically more similar to Brahmanbaria and East Mymensingh than eastern parts of Sylhet division.
+Therefore, the dialect of western Sylhet (Habiganj-Sunamganj) is classified with the dialects of Greater Dhaka, Mymensingh, Comilla etc. regions by scholars as it is dialectally allied with these regions.

 Sylheti is also widely spoken in the southern Assam region of Barak Valley, India, which includes the districts of Cachar, Hailakandi and Karimganj.
 In addition, it is spoken in the northern parts of Tripura and Jiribam, Manipur.
 There is also a significant population of Sylheti speakers in Hojai district of Central Assam, Shillong in Meghalaya, and the state of Nagaland.
 A few numbers are also located in Kolkata, most of whom are migrants from Assam.

 Outside the Indian subcontinent, the largest grouping of Sylheti speakers reside in the United Kingdom, of which 95 per cent of British Bangladeshis have origins from the Sylhet region.
 It is estimated there are around 400,000 Sylheti speakers in the UK.
 The largest concentration live in east London boroughs, such as Tower Hamlets.
 There are also significant numbers of speakers in the United States, most are concentrated in New York City, and in Hamtramck, Michigan where majority of Bangladeshi Americans there are of Sylheti origin.
 There are also small numbers located in Toronto, Canada.
 Significant Sylheti-speaking communities reside in the Middle East of which most are migrant workers, and in many other countries throughout the world.

 Lexicon

-Sylheti shares most linguistic properties with Standard Bengali, with a lexical similarity of 53.2%.
+Sylheti shares most linguistic properties with Standard Bengali, with a lexical similarity of 70%.